How to Respond to Divorce Threats – 12 Proven Strategies

 Why my wife constantly tells me she wants a divorce?

 There could be several reasons why your wife constantly tells you she wants a divorce.
 Maybe she is unhappy in the marriage and doesn’t think things can get better.
 Perhaps she has fallen out of love with you and doesn’t see a future with you.
-Or maybe she is just trying to get your attention and make you realise this is serious.
+Or maybe she is just trying to get your attention and make you realize this is serious.

 What happens when you threaten to break up with your partner?